 The Robertson Library houses the University Archives which are located in the Special Collections Area which also houses the Prince Edward Island Collection and Rare Book Collection.
 This is a small collection of materials relating to the University of Prince Edward Island and its two predecessors: Prince of Wales College and St. Dunstan's University.
 It includes yearbooks, class pictures, calendars, newspapers and newsletters, newspaper clippings, faculty publications, audiocassettes, videocassettes, and vertical file items.

 Archival material may only be used within the Library, and photocopying and/or viewing restrictions may apply to especially valuable and/or fragile items.
 Please note that Archival materials are only available during Reference/Information Desk hours.
-During July and August 2013, this Desk will be closed on weekends; if you require access to the Archives on a weekend (or at some other time outside Info Desk hours) during this period, please contact Simon Lloyd (566-0536 * firstname.lastname@example.org).
+During Summer (May - August) 2014, this Desk will be closed on weekends; if you require access to the Archives on a weekend (or at some other time outside Info Desk hours) during this period, please contact Simon Lloyd (566-0536 * firstname.lastname@example.org).